Acuant/iOSSDKV11/README.md

 ----------
 ### Capture an Image using AcuantCamera ###

 1. AcuantCamera is best used in portrait mode.
-Please lock the orientation of the app before using Camera.
+Lock the orientation of the app before using Camera.

 	**Note:**   If you are using **DocumentCaptureSession** with a custom Controller, you must trigger the capture by calling **captureSession.enableCapture()**.